vscode-restructuredtext/docs/articles/ecosystem.rst

 .. danger:: Starting from version 190.1.17 of vscode-restructuredtext, this component is replaced by the Esbonio extension.

-This is a language server created by Alex Carney that provides the essential asset to enable reStructuredText language services,

-* Linting
-* Build error detection
-* Live preview

-It ships as a Python module.

-.. important:: vscode-restructuredtext prompts new users to install esbonio so that language services can be enabled.

-.. warning:: If more code linting than esbonio is required, users can install individual linters such as doc8, rstcheck, and restructuredtext_lint.

 Esbonio Extension for Visual Studio Code
 ----------------------------------------
 .. danger:: Starting from version 190.1.17 of vscode-restructuredtext, this